SEI-SEA-1-25/react-todo-list/README.md

 **your page should now display an empty list.**

-Let's make a a child component for the list items.
+Let's make the child component for the list items.
 This component can simply render  `<li>Make the list!</li>` so that we are starting with something in this list.

 * Remember to use an `export` statement!
 * Don't forget to import your `ListItem` component into `TodoList.jsx`!